Ethnic groups in Chicago: Iranian Americans

+Palestinian Americans

 As of 2006, there are about 8,500 Arabs in the Chicago metropolitan area, with most of them being Palestinian.
 Chicago Lawn has one main area of Palestinian settlement, and Albany Park has the other.
 In the latter, many are Christian.
 As of 2006 several southwestern suburbs including Bridgeview, Hickory Hills, and Oak Lawn had Arab populations; Robin Amer of WBEZ stated in 2013 that Bridgeview, Oak Lawn, and Orland Park had Arab populations, with Bridgeview having the most established Arab community.
 Many Arabs arrived to Chicago after the Arab-Israeli wars occurred.

 As of 2013, the Chicago area has the largest Palestinian American population in the U.S., and that Chicago-area Palestinian-origin people made up 25% of all Palestinian-originating persons in the U.S. In 1995 there were 85,000 persons of Palestinian origin in the Chicago area, making up about 60% of the Arab Americans there; at that time about 50% of the Chicago-area ethnic Palestinians were born in the U.S. The West Bank is the main source of Palestinian immigration into Chicago, and specifically most of the Palestinian people in the Chicago area have origins in Beitunia.
 Many of them immigrated as extended families.
+Palestinian Christians began settling a section of Chicago's North Side in the 1960s.
+In the 1970s Muslim Palestinians settled Chicago Lawn and Gage Park, and by the 1980s moved into the following southwest Cook County communities: Alsip, Bridgeview, Burbank, Hickory Hills, Oak Lawn, and Palos Hills.
+An Arab commercial area opened in Albany Park in the 1970s.

+Syrian Americans

 In the late 19th century, people from Ottoman Syria, including Muslims from modern day Palestinian territories and historical Palestine and Christians from modern-day Lebanon and Syria, moved to Chicago; at the time people in all three groups were called "Syrians".
 Many Syrians who moved to Chicago originally were street peddlers.
 As time passed, they opened linen, carpet, and other luxury good stores; wholesale stores; and dry goods retail stores.
 In 1893 Syrians who wished to sell products at the Columbian Exposition began arriving to Chicago.
 30 Syrian families lived in Chicago at the time World War II started.
 Until World War II Muslims from the Palestine area living in Chicago were almost all male, and they sent money to relatives in the Middle East and returned to their mother country to retire.
 Palestinian Christians began moving to the Chicago area in the 1960s.
 After the Six-Day War in 1967 additional Syrians moved to Chicago.

-Palestinian Christians began settling a section of Chicago's North Side in the 1960s.
-In the 1970s Muslim Palestinians settled Chicago Lawn and Gage Park, and by the 1980s moved into the following southwest Cook County communities: Alsip, Bridgeview, Burbank, Hickory Hills, Oak Lawn, and Palos Hills.
-An Arab commercial area opened in Albany Park in the 1970s.

 There is a mosque in Bridgeview and a Greek Orthodox Christian church in Cicero, which is patronized by Palestinian Christians and Jordanian Christians.